intel/qat-plugin-rocksdb/README.md

 sudo touch /etc/sysconfig/qat
 ```

 - Enable the compression/decompression service and specify the engine distribution.
 This is accomplished by using the `POLICY` and `ServicesEnabled` fields.
 The values used will depend on the requirements of the applications using QAT.
 For example, the settings shown below only enable compression/decompression while allowing each application process to access at most 2 VFs.
 With QAT Gen 4, each device is connected to 16 VFs, so this example will have a limit of 32 application processes able to use QAT if there are 4 devices on the system.
-As an aside, `POLICY=0` means each QAT device's VFs are available to exactly one application process.
+As an aside, `POLICY=0` or not setting `POLICY` at all means exactly one VF from every QAT device will be available to each application process.

 ```
 POLICY=2